Destray32/awesome-remote-learning/readme.md

 - [Moodle](https://moodle.org/) • Open-source learning platform customizable for various educational needs.
 - [Canvas LMS](https://www.instructure.com/canvas/) • Intuitive LMS with robust features for educators.
 - [Google Classroom](https://edu.google.com/products/classroom/) • Streamlined platform for managing classes and assignments.
-- [Teachable](https://teachable.com/) • A platform that allows instructors to create and sell online courses with customizable branding and pricing options.
+- [Teachable](https://teachable.com/) • A platform that allows instructors to create and sell online courses with customizable branding and pricing options. **[Free plan available with transaction fees.]**
 - [WizIQ](https://www.wiziq.com/) • A cloud-based education platform that supports live and on-demand webinars.
-Unique for its WebRTC-based Virtual Classroom.
+Unique for its WebRTC-based Virtual Classroom. **[14-day free trial]**
-- [Ruzuku](https://www.ruzuku.com/) • Ruzuku differanties from other platforms by allowing instrutors to create social profiles for students, making it easier for them to connect and collaborate.
+- [Ruzuku](https://www.ruzuku.com/) • Ruzuku differanties from other platforms by allowing instrutors to create social profiles for students, making it easier for them to connect and collaborate. **[PAID]**
-- [Educadium](https://www.educadium.com/) • A platform designed to assist entrepreneurs and organizations in creating, managing, and profiting from online teaching.
+- [Educadium](https://www.educadium.com/) • A platform designed to assist entrepreneurs and organizations in creating, managing, and profiting from online teaching. **[PAID]**
 - [LearnWorlds](https://www.learnworlds.com/) • Good for interactibe video capabilities.
-Instructors can embed quizzes and pools directly into videos.
+Instructors can embed quizzes and pools directly into videos. **[PAID]**

 ## Virtual Classroom Tools